DistributedCollective/Sovryn-Node/README.md

 export default "[telegram-bot-token]";
 export default ""; for no notifications

-6. Charge the watcher wallets with RBtc and Doc
+6. Charge the watcher wallets with all relevant tokens and enough Rbtc to cover tx cost.
-7. Execute node -r esm util/approval.js to approve the Sovryn smart contract to spend Doc on behalf of the watcher wallets as well as the swap network contract to spend
-Doc on behalf of the arbitrage wallet.
+7. Execute node -r esm util/approval.js to approve the Sovryn smart contract to spend Doc on behalf of the watcher wallets as well as the swap network contract to spend tokens on behalf of the arbitrage wallet.

 ```